Understanding the changes in the Root CA change for Azure Database for MySQL Single Server

 If you're using a client that abstracts the connection string away, review the client's documentation to understand whether it verifies certificates.

-For Azure app services connecting to Azure Database for MySQL, there are two possible scenarios and depending on how on you're using SSL with your application.
+For Azure app services connecting to Azure Database for MySQL, there are two possible scenarios depending on how on you're using SSL with your application.

 - This new certificate has been added to App Service at platform level.
 If you're using the SSL certificates included on App Service platform in your application, then no action is needed.
 This is the most common scenario.